Elements within the Nutrition Facts table

-For labelling purposes, the total amount of declared carbohydrates must include sugars (e.g., monosaccharides such as glucose, and disaccharides such as sucrose), starch, dietary fibre, sugar alcohols (e.g., isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol, erythritol), glycerol and polydextrose.
+For labelling purposes, the total amount of declared carbohydrates must include sugars (for example, monosaccharides such as glucose, and disaccharides such as sucrose), starch, dietary fibre, sugar alcohols (for example, isomalt, lactitol, maltitol, maltitol syrup, mannitol, sorbitol, sorbitol syrup, xylitol, erythritol), glycerol and polydextrose.

 The amount of carbohydrate may be determined by subtracting the content of protein, fat, ash and moisture from the weight of the product.